 Brisas Guardalavaca seems to be the kind of resort that people go to once and then keep coming back.

-We had people in our group that were returning for their 8th time (and staying two weeks, lucky duckies), and I mentioned that Brotherman and Kelly were returning for their third time.
+We had people in our group that were returning for their 8th time (and staying two weeks, lucky duckies).
 I think because Cuban resorts can be hit or miss, especially in the food department, when you find somewhere you like you stick with it.
 I understand that mentality but I like trying new places so I think it will be a few years before I go back to Cuba, and when I do I think I would do closer to Havana, just to check it out.
 And speaking of food, our resort food was fine.
 It wasn’t amazing, but it wasn’t bad (and I have heard horror stories about Cuban food).
 It was fresh and I could always find something I liked, though it wasn’t anything to write home about.
 But I sure will write an entire blog post about it!

 The lobby was pretty (though a bit dated) and had live plants hanging around.